Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

         - Otherwise, this is an inference error;
     - If $T$ is an intersection type $A_1 \amp \ldots \amp A_N$, the constraint is reduced to $N$ constraints $S <: A_M$ for each $M \in [1, N]$;
     - If $T$ is a nullable type of the form $B?$ and:
-        - If $S$ is a known non-nullable type (a classifier type, a nullability-asserted type $A!!$, a type variable with a known non-nullable lower bound, or an intersection type containing a known non-nullable type), the constraint is reduced to $S <: B$
+        - If $S$ is a known non-nullable type (a classifier type, a nullability-asserted type $A!!$, a type variable with a known non-nullable lower bound, or an intersection type containing a known non-nullable type), the constraint is reduced to $S <: B$;
         - Otherwise, this is an inference error.

-TODO: flexible types (including ${\alpha}!$)

 Type argument constraints for a containment relation $Q \preceq F$ are constructed as follows: